geneo4PETSc/geneo4PETSc/README.md

    - python: argparse, numpy, matplotlib (for test suite)
    - diff (for test suite)

-Note: if not done by "module load", you need to export PKG_CONFIG_PATH/CMAKE_PREFIX_PATH (check the wiki).
+Note: if not done by "module load", you need to export PKG_CONFIG_PATH/CMAKE_PREFIX_PATH (check the doc/wiki).

 Note: prq.sh can help to build prerequisites (caution: export variables when script ends).
 ~/geneo4PETSc> ./prq.sh petsc slepc